Geometric Constraints in Deep Learning Frameworks: A Survey: Conclusion

 \section{Conclusion}

-The instrumental progress in deep learning technologies has immensely benefited the depth estimation frameworks.
-It has enabled the extraction of high-level representations from input images for enhanced stereo matching.
-However, it has also limited the use of modeling explicit photometric and geometric constraints in the learning process.
-Most supervised stereo and MVS methods focus on better feature extraction, and enhanced feature matching through attention mechanism but apply a plane-sweep algorithm as the only geometric constraint.
+Progress in deep learning technologies has immensely benefited depth estimation by enabling the extraction of high-level representations from input images.
+However, it has also limited the use of modeling explicit photometric and geometric constraints.
+Most supervised stereo and MVS methods focus on better feature extraction and enhanced feature matching through attention mechanisms but apply a plane-sweep algorithm as the only geometric constraint.
 They largely depend on the quality of ground truth to learn about geometric and structural consistency in the learning process.
-In this review, we have comprehensively reviewed geometric concepts in depth estimation and its closely related domains that can be coupled with deep learning frameworks to enforce geometric and structural consistency in the learning process. explicitly modeling geometric constraints, along with the supervision signal, can enforce structural reasoning, occlusion reasoning, and cross-view consistency in a depth estimation framework.
+In this review, we have comprehensively discussed geometric concepts in depth estimation and closely related domains that can be coupled with deep learning frameworks to enforce geometric and structural consistency in the learning process.
+Explicitly modeling geometric constraints, along with the supervision signal, can enforce structural reasoning, occlusion reasoning, better representation learning in regions with low-texture, cluttered background or repetitive patterns.
+It can significantly improve cross-view consistency in any learning-based depth estimation framework.
 We believe this review will provide a good reference for readers and researchers to explore the integration of geometric constraints in deep learning frameworks.